muhkashiff/amazon_products_sentimental_analysis/README.md

 ## Unlocking Consumer Sentiment: Comprehensive Analysis of Product-Based Sentiment Scores

 In this exploration, we delve into the intricate world of consumer sentiments surrounding various products.
-Through meticulous analysis and advanced algorithms, we unravel the layers of emotions and opinions expressed by consumers in their reviews.
+Through meticulous analysis, we unravel the layers of emotions and opinions expressed by consumers in their reviews.
 Our goal is to provide a deep understanding of how products resonate with consumers, from eliciting joy and satisfaction to addressing concerns and disappointments.
-Join us as we navigate through the rich tapestry of sentiments, offering valuable insights into consumer perceptions and preferences.
+It has been tried to navigate through the rich tapestry of sentiments, offering valuable insights into consumer perceptions and preferences.

 ### Products Sentiments Score
+Below chart shows sentiments e.g. positive (green), neutral (orange) and negative (blue) bars of each product.
+Only top 10 products are shown in the visualization.
+It is observed that Alkaline AAA and AA batteries have got most of the reviews.
+Alkaline AAA batteries got total of 8343 sentiments which constitute 48.84% postive sentiment, 49.97% neutral sentiment and only 1.18% negative sentiment.
+Overall it shows really minute percentage of negative sentiment.
+Even if we look into negative sentiments of other products they show really negligible percentage.
+It is concluded from below charts that overall amazon products are performing better especially batteries.

 ![Alt Text](images/pr-rec-sent.png)

 ###  Products Subjectivity Score
+Subjectivity chart of each product is shown below.
+Subjectivity refers to personal opinion and objectivity refers to verifiable iformation based on facts and evidence (Lack of favouritism).
+So in this analysis, it is assumed if a product gets more subjective score it is more likely consumers's personal perspective and review is most likely an authentic review as well.
+Since AAA and AA batteries got more reviews so we will percentage of sentiments.
+Out of 7518 Subjective and Very Subjective contribute 3549 (47.21%) and neutral consitute 2284 (30.38%) and objective and very objective constitute 1685 (22.41%).Subjectivity score indicates more of customer linking or emotions towards products reviews.
+This also indicates reviews are most likely authentic and shows a consumers personal sentiments.

 ![Alt Text](images/pr-rec-subj.png)

 ### Products Emotion Score